 Yes, you will need to pay all outstanding fees before you are able to attend a ceremony.
 Please contact your Student Services team for further details.

 How do I get my certificate if I'm not attending my ceremony?

 All certificates are sent to students in the post before the ceremony – we do not distribute certificates at Graduation.
-If you have any queries relating to any original/first certificates that have been sent out/are due to be sent out please contact firstname.lastname@example.org; for any replacement certificate issues please contact email@example.com.
+If you have any queries relating to your certificate please contact the following departments: